matthewoestreich/js-randomness-predictor/README.md

 **Targeting a Different Node.js Version**

+You can target Node.js versions that are either **older or newer** than your current version.

+For example:

-Suppose you're currently running Node.js `v24.2.0` but want to predict values generated in an older version, like `v22.0.0`.
-You can do this using the `--env-version` (or `-v`) flag:
+- If you're currently running Node.js `v24.x.x` but want to predict values generated in `v22.x.x`
+- Or if you're on Node.js `v18.x.x` and want to predict values from a newer version like `v20.x.x`

+You can do this using the `--env-version` (or `-v`) flag.
+Essentially, this flag tells the predictor: **"The sequence I provided was generated using Node.js version X."**

+⚠️ Only the **major version number is needed** for `--env-version` value.

 ```bash
 # Specify environment version explicitly